Bar26/Mello-inspired-by-Trello-/README.md

 ![workspace](https://res.cloudinary.com/debmbjvbh/image/upload/v1661780269/boards_fgekdi.png)

 Our Kanban-style board, containing all of the functionality Trello has.
 Add lists, tasks, move them across the board with D&D.Editing tasks to the deepest level.
 Add members to the board and to a specific task and much more!
-Check it out for yourself.
+[Check it out for yourself](https://mello-by-bar-noam.herokuapp.com/)

 ![board](https://res.cloudinary.com/debmbjvbh/image/upload/v1661780313/board_wo77dx.png)